influxdata/influxdb-python/README.rst

 InfluxDB 1.1.0 was released and it is the new recommended version.
 InfluxDB 0.8.x users may still use the legacy client by using ``from influxdb.influxdb08 import InfluxDBClient`` instead.

+InfluxDB 0.11 users with cluster may still use the legacy cluster client by using ``from influxdb.influxdb011 import InfluxDBClusterClient`` instead.

 Installation
 ============